-It is no longer news that our beloved water like other elements can turn around and affect our homes and not in the positive light.
-In excess, water intruding into your home has the potential to cause a several destructive processes to structures in the home, like:
+It is no longer news that our beloved water like other elements can turn around and affect our homes and not in a positive light.
+In excess, water intruding into your home has the potential to cause several destructive processes to structures in the home, like:

 just to mention a few.

 There are also a host of health problems associated with water damage, which is largely due to mold growth that accompanies destruction by water especially when moisture or water lingers for over a day.

 When experiencing water damage for the first time or the umpteenth time, there is usually an immense surge of panic and anxiety involved, but that often does no good.
 A quick assessment, evaluation of the situation and, prompt action would go a long way in saving your home and your cash.

 The severity of water damage or salvageability of your property depends on a lot of factors and not just the amount of water causing the damage as erroneously believed.

 Factors such as the duration of exposure, the type, and area of material involved, the rate of absorption, while factoring the contaminants present in the water should also be considered.

 Water damage can be classified into various parts, according to the Institute of Inspection, Cleaning, and Restoration Certification (IICRC), which is a Non-profit organization for certification and standard-setting for the inspection, cleaning, and restoration industries.
 These classifications were introduced to present something of realistic guidelines based on scientifically proven reports and good old experience.